 If mailing these items to USCIS, be sure to send copies only.
 Sending originals usually results in losing them forever.

-Upon entering the U.S., the Canadian TN professional will be given an I-94 card (or if entering the U.S. after spring 2013, the professional will be issued an electronic I-94, accessible online) indicating an authorized stay of up to three years.
+Canadian TN applicants must pay a $50 fee when entering the U.S, or $56 if crossing the border by car.
+Upon entering the U.S., the Canadian TN professional will be issued an electronic I-94, indicating an authorized stay of up to three years.
 This period can be extended in three-year increments without leaving the United States.

-To file for an extension, the employer must send Form I-129, together with the same types of documents used for the initial application, to the USCIS Vermont Service Center.
-Alternatively, if the applicant doesn’t mind leaving the U.S., he or she can request an extension by departing before the expiration of his or her TN status and visiting a U.S. consulate in Canada.
+To file for an extension, the employer must prepare and send USCIS Form I-129, together with the same types of documents used for the initial application, to the USCIS Vermont Service Center.
+Alternatively, an applicant who doesn't mind leaving the U.S. can request an extension by departing before the expiration of TN status and visiting a U.S. consulate in Canada.